 Hiking distance: 10 km

 After Breakfast, From the Mweka Gate, you will continue down into the Mweka village, normally a muddy and long hour walk.
 In the Mweka village drive to Springlands Hotel and you will be served a delicious hot lunch and a long overdue hot shower.
-Overnight in Springlands Hotel.
+Overnight in Springlands hotel.
 It is recommended and tips are highly appreciated at the end of their trip.
 Tips can be given to the guide at Springlands Hotel.
 This is also where successful climbers receive their summit certificates.
-Those climbers who reached Stella Point (5685m) are issued with green certificates and those who reached Uhuru Peak (5895m) receive gold certificates.
+Those climbers who reached Stella Point (5685m) are issued green certificates and those who reached Uhuru Peak (5895m) receive gold certificates.

 |Day 8||MOSHI | KILIMANJARO AIRPORT|

 After an early breakfast, transfer to Kilimanjaro airport for your departure flight back home.